Residual Diffusion Bridge Model for Image Restoration: Experiments

 \subsection{Ablation Study}

-To thoroughly explore the efficacy of our method, we carry out ablation studies encompassing three distinct categories: \textbf{Influence of various implementation configurations.} Our RDBM formulations are governed by the schedule $\{\theta_t\}$ and stationary variance $\lambda$.
+To thoroughly explore the efficacy of our method, we carry out ablation studies encompassing three distinct categories: (i) the influence of various implementation configurations, (ii) the performance across different sampling steps, and (iii) the impact of diverse diffusion bridge settings.\\ \textbf{Influence of various implementation configurations.} Our RDBM formulations are governed by the schedule $\{\theta_t\}$ and stationary variance $\lambda$.
 Initially, we adopt the empirical choice $\lambda \!=\! \frac{10}{255}$~\cite{yue2024image} and compare performance across different noise schedules, as reported in Tab.~\ref{tab:noise_schedule}.
 It is evident that the optimal noise schedules differ for distinct restoration tasks, with the cosine schedule generally yielding the best results.
 Building on this finding, we further conduct a quantitative comparison among diverse stationary variance $\lambda$, as presented in Tab.~\ref{tab:lambda}.
 The results indicate that $\lambda \!=\! \frac{10}{255}$ with cosine noise schedule is the optimal configuration.

 {\textbf{Performance across different sampling steps.}} Model efficiency and restoration quality hinge on the sampling steps, quantified by neural function evaluations (NFEs).
 We provide the restoration performance of different sampling steps in Tab.~\ref{tab:sampling_x0}.
 Clearly, our model exhibits varying performance across different NFEs.
 Initially, the restoration performance increases with more steps and peaks at 10 NFEs, reflecting accuracy gains from additional iterations.
 Beyond this threshold, performance gradually declines as NFEs rise.
 The underlying reasons are that our model is designed to handle diverse degradation types within a unified framework.
 In scenarios where samples exhibit multiple degradations, the model tends to prioritize the removal of the primary degradation before addressing secondary ones.
 Consequently, the restored output may deviate from the available reference, as shown in Fig~\ref{fig:compound}.
 In conclusion, we adopt 10 sampling steps to ensure performance and efficiency.